NIS2 Compliance and Support Services

 NIS2 as a foundation for resilience

-NIS2 is the EU’s updated Network and Information Security Directive that strengthens cybersecurity and resilience requirements for organisations operating in critical and important sectors.
-It applies to medium and large organisations in areas such as energy, transport, healthcare, financial services, digital infrastructure, cloud services, and managed service providers operating within the EU.
+NIS2 is the EU’s updated Network and Information Security Directive that strengthens cyber security and resilience requirements for organisations operating in critical and important sectors.
+It applies to medium-sized and large organisations in areas such as energy, transport, healthcare, financial services, digital infrastructure, cloud services and managed service providers operating within the EU.

 NIS2 compliance requirements include risk management measures, incident reporting obligations, supply chain security controls, governance oversight and documented evidence of operational resilience.